R/merge_cols_omv.R

 Merges two or more data files by adding the content of other input files as columns to the first input file and outputs them as files for the statistical spreadsheet 'jamovi' (https://www.jamovi.org)

-vector with the file names of the input files (including the path, if required; c("FILE_IN1.omv", "FILE_IN2.omv"); default: c()); can be any supported file type, see Details below
+Either a data frame (with the attribute "fleInp" containing the files to merge) or vector with the names of the input files (including the path, if required; "FILENAME.ext"; default: NULL); files can be of any supported file type, see Details below

 Type of merging operation: "outer" (default), "inner", "left" or "right"; see Details below